Traveling Coeur

 The Temple of Segesta was constructed in the 5th century BC by the Elymians, who were indigenous people believed to be heavily influenced by the Greeks.
 The temple was constructed in honor of an unknown deity, and is located atop a scenic hill.
 Though the temple was never finished, it is remarkably well-preserved.
 It has 36 columns arranged in a classic hexastyle pattern and is set against a backdrop of rolling hills.
 Visitors to the Temple of Segesta are transported through time and can see firsthand the craftsmanship and purpose of this archaeological gem, a silent witness to Sicily’s rich historical tapestry.

-Tickets for visiting the temple are €6 for adults and €3 for children aged 18 to 25 as long as you bring a valid ID.
+Tickets for visiting the temple are €6 for adults and €3 for those aged 18 to 25, as long as you bring a valid ID.
+Operation hours vary throughout the year, but they’re generally open all day long, year-round.
+Ticketing info and operation hours can be found directly on their website.

 #4 Make a Stop in Erice